 This section shows you how to make changes to your personal settings after you initially set up the Bolus Wizard.
 Except for the carb ratio setting, these settings are available only if the Bolus Wizard is turned on.
 Always consult with your healthcare professional before making changes to your personal settings.

 Changing your carb ratio

-The carb ratio setting is always available whether or not you have the Bolus Wizard turned on.
+The carb ratio setting is always available whether or not you have the Bolus Wizard turned on and go to the Carb Ratio screen.

 To change your carb ratio: